Skip to content

 2. Add your OpenCode config

-Every workspace shares the OpenCode configuration in your global config directory.
+Every workspace receives a one-way copy of the shared OpenCode configuration.
 Copy your existing setup into it so all workspaces inherit it:

 cp /path/to/your/opencode.json .